NYS General Election – November 5th – Make Your Plan

 Since July, Parker has served as assistant deputy mayor for public safety, where he has focused on gun violence prevention, strategies to divert young people from the criminal justice system, and multiagency and community partnerships to drive down crime.
 Immediately prior, Parker served as Deputy Commissioner for collaborative policing for the New York City Police Department (NYPD).

-Since 1995, Parker has also served as the executive director of the New York/New Jersey High Intensity Drug Trafficking Areas program that invests in federal, state, and local partnerships to build safe and healthy communities.
+Since 1995, Parker has also served as the executive director of the New York/New Jersey High-Intensity Drug Trafficking Areas program that invests in federal, state, and local partnerships to build safe and healthy communities.
 During this time, Parker additionally served as an Assistant U.S. Attorney in the Southern District of New York, an Executive Assistant District Attorney in the Manhattan District Attorney’s Office, and as Director of Criminal Justice and Commissioner of the New York State Division of Criminal Justice Services.
 He is a graduate of Rollins College and Duke University School of Law.

 Additionally, Mayor Adams announced the appointment of Mona Suazo as Assistant Deputy Mayor for Public Safety.

 For the past two and a half years, Suazo has served as Deputy Chief of Staff in the Office for Public Safety.
-She is a 19-year veteran of the NYPD, beginning her career in the 67th Police Precinct and was later designated the department’s citywide immigrant women liaison.
-In 2016, Suazo became an investigator and law enforcement certifier of T-Visa Certificate for victims of human trafficking, collaborating closely with survivors, advocates, and City Hall.
+She is a 19-year veteran of the NYPD, beginning her career in the 67th Police Precinct, and was later designated the department’s citywide immigrant women liaison.
+In 2016, Suazo became an investigator and law enforcement certifier of the T-Visa Certificate for victims of human trafficking, collaborating closely with survivors, advocates, and City Hall.
 She is a graduate of Cairo University.

 NYC Council & CUNY Celebrate CUNY Reconnect Milestone